 Dr. Lim and her family’s various educational challenges through public, private, and homeschooling paths ignited her passion for helping other families understand, and navigate through parenting twice-exceptional and/or profoundly gifted children.

 Dr. Lim is committed to staying involved and volunteering in non-profit and education-related groups, advocating for neuroscience-informed, strength-based perspectives toward parenting and educational practices.
 She has special interests in areas around cultural contexts, complex outliers, embodied cognition, equity, data visualization, and complex dynamic systems perspective.

 Dr. Lim shares her knowledge and ideas through international and national conference presentations in various fields ranging from education, social science, gifted organizations, psychology, and parent groups.
-She is an academic book proposal reviewer for twice-exceptionality at Springer Academic Publications, in addition to being a conference proposal reviewer for Supporting Emotional Needs of the Gifted (SENG) and American Educational Research Association.
+She is an academic book proposal reviewer for twice-exceptionality at Springer Academic Publications, in addition to being a conference proposal reviewer for Supporting Emotional Needs of the Gifted (SENG) and the American Educational Research Association.
 She has written articles, blogs, and given interviews for the 2enews, SENG, The New Minds Podcast, and Gifted Education Family Network.
 Dr. Lim is a founding member of the Texas-based non-profit, Gifted Education Family Network (GEFN), which focuses on gifted families and support gifted education in public schools.
-She currently serves as the Treasurer for GEFN and also serves on the National Board of Directors for SENG as the Co-chair of the SMPG Committee, in addition to serving on the board of PGretreat.org.
+She currently serves as the president of the National Board of Directors for SENG, on the board of directors for GEFN, on the board of directors for Gifted Homeschoolers Forum as the Education Director, and on the board of directors for PGretreat.org.